envelope-project/laik/README.md

   by LAIK.
 This makes it easier to support elasticity, ie. dynamically shrinking and expanding parallel applications.

-* using LAIK data containers can significantly reduce application code required for explicit data communication.
+* use of LAIK data containers can significantly reduce application code required for explicit data communication.
 This makes maintance easier.

 * the declarative style of programming allows LAIK to trigger communication